sarahledu/sneakerlove/sneak-love/readme.md

 ## You'll find mission details below

-- all sneakers are fetched from a mongo database
+- all sneakers are fetched from a mongo database (model, route, view)

 - the final users must be able to signup and signin